agrison/vavr-matchers/README.md

 I needed this library and discovered an existing one from Vincent Ambo (@tazjin): https://github.com/tazjin/vavr-matchers

 Unfortunately it has been archived for years and couldn't fork it, so as I needed new functionalities here comes this library.

+## Self-promotion

+This library is also covered in my book [Practical Vavr](https://leanpub.com/practical-vavr).

+**Practical Vavr** is all about making you want to use **Vavr** in your day to day Java programming.

+If you want to improve the quality of your code by using a well-thought and beautifully designed functional programming library for Java, then you need to adopt Vavr, and this book will help you put it in practice.